 - 1 tablespoon Sriracha sauce

-- In a skillet over medium heat, heat about 3 inches deep of oil to about 350 F. Add chicken (still frozen!) and deep-fry, turning as needed, for about 3 to 5 minutes, or until golden brown and crisp.
+In a skillet over medium heat, heat about 3 inches deep of oil to about 350 F to 375 F. Add chicken and deep-fry, turning as needed, for about 4 to 7 minutes, or until golden brown and crisp.
 Do not overcrowd the pan, cook in batches as needed.

 Tools/Supplies You Might Need for This Recipe (disclosure: affiliate link):